Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 **Transfer project ownership** - Lets you specify another user who will become the owner of this project.
 Handle with care as there is no undo.

-**Clone Project** - This will create a duplicate of the project except for the AoI, task grid and priority areas which you will need to re-import or re-draw.
+**Clone Project** - This will create a duplicate of the project except for the mapping area, task grid and priority areas which you will need to re-import or re-draw.

 **Delete Project** - This will permanently delete the project from the Tasking Manager.
 Handle with care as there is no undo.
 This action is no longer available as soon as any contributions have been made to the project.